georgezhao2010/midea_ac_lan/doc/FA.md

 ## Customize

-Set the shifts of the fan device except "Off".
+Set the levels of the fan device except "Off".

 ```
 {"speed_count": 3}